Updated on 2024.10.01

 Future plans

 While working on the updater we found many shortcomings or flaws in the target definitions in LLVM.
-Those will be upstreamed to LLVM.
+Those will be upstreamed to LLVM eventually.

 In the very long run we would like to participate with the LLVM folks in redesign the TableGen backends.
 It would be nice to have the problems solved, which we mentioned above.